 There are limited numbers of power points available in the airport.
 There are a couple of banks around the food court area but they’re often busy, so you’ll need to stalk out a spot for a while.
 Otherwise, you may end up sitting on the floor wherever you see a spare outlet.
 We’ve done that a lot!

-Is baggage/luggage storage available at Wellington Airport?
+Baggage storage at Wellington Airport

 Baggage lockers are available on Level 1 of the carpark.
 They’re self-service so you can access them anytime.